 Sunlight can be used for many purposes and one example of this is for water disinfection.
 It can be harnessed directly for solar disinfection, which is already used in many places in the world.
 But this approach only uses high energy UV light that bacteria absorb themselves.

 Another way of utilising the sun is to use some molecules which absorb visible light, then form highly reactive oxygen species, which in turn can kill bacteria.
 This project will look into developing potential reusable point-of-use water treatments that use these immobilised light-harvesting molecules, and need only sunlight to work.

 Ever wonder how much water the UK uses?
 In this blog Martin breaks down domestic water use in the UK – and shows that we use more water through what we eat than how we wash.
 Read: How much water does the UK use?

 Before joining the Grantham Centre Martin worked at Diamond Light Source, the UK’s synchrotron.
 In this blog Martin describes how the synchrotron works and his work with a team developing Serial Synchrotron Crystallography.
-Read: My time on the beamline.
+Read: What is a synchrotron?.

 Dose-resolved serial synchrotron and XFEL structures of radiation-sensitive metalloproteins

 Resolving polymorphs and radiation-driven effects in microcrystals using fixed-target serial synchrotron crystallography